Exposure Updated 8 min read

 Ongoing exposure sourceLegacy asbestos in buildings

-Canada banned asbestos in 2018 after decades as one of the world’s largest producers.
+In 2018, Canada banned asbestos after decades as one of the world’s largest producers.
 Yet mesothelioma cases continue to rise, with 472 Canadians dying from the disease in 2022 alone.
 Understanding why reveals important lessons about asbestos’s long-lasting harm.

 The Ban Came Too Late to Stop Rising Cases